-Walmart and the Walmart Foundation are committed to training 1 million farmers and farm workers by the end of 2015.
-To date, Walmart and the Walmart Foundation have contributed to training 564,321 farm workers, 297,655 of whom were women.
+Walmart and the Walmart Foundation are committed to training 1 million 564,321 farm workers, 297,655 of whom were women.

-Agriculture/food chain
+11 Agriculture/food chain

 At the U.N.
 Climate Summit in fall 2014, we committed to increasing visibility into key metrics regarding yields, water usage and GHG emissions in food supply chains.
 We've also pledged to provide 4 billion meals to those who need them in the U.S. over the next five years.
 In recent years, we opened 375 stores serving areas designated as food deserts.